Pilot Watch

 1. Why can a watch be considered a “pilot watch”?

 Large, legible dial, luminous hands, anti-reflective coating, and robust construction define a pilot watch.
-Originally intended for pilots, these characteristics which allow for accurate timekeeping and simple reading even in demanding environments allowed for Modern pilot watches to be both practical and fashionable since they keep these qualities while sometimes including premium elements.
+Originally intended for pilots, these characteristics, which allow for accurate timekeeping and simple reading even in demanding environments, allowed for Modern pilot watches to be both practical and fashionable since they keep these qualities while sometimes including premium elements.

 2. Are pilot watches meant just for pilots?

-No, regardless of whether they fly, pilot watches are common among watch aficionados and collectors worldwide.
+No, regardless of whether they fly, pilot watches are common among watch fans and collectors worldwide.
 Those who value the adventurous attitude connected with aviation will find them appropriate for daily use because of their tough design, historical relevance, and adaptability of style.

 3. Can dress watches be worn as pilot watches?